vahana/sixds/README.md

 # sixds
 Six degree of separation.

-sixds is an RESTful service built on top of [prf](https://github.com/vahana/prf) framework that exposes various end points to play with becon distances.
+sixds is a RESTful service built on top of [prf](https://github.com/vahana/prf) framework that exposes various end-points to play with becon distances.

 ### Python dependencies
 ```